jaols/PSJumpStart/PSJumpStart/ReadMe.md

 ## Introduction

-The PowerShell PSJumpStart module is a multi-purpose module targeted to create an environment for the Power Administrator to jump start PowerShell scripting.
-The environment is highly customizable for different usages.
-A template folder is included to provide a set of files to start PowerShell programming.
+The PowerShell PSJumpStart module is a multi-purpose module targeted to create an environment for running, creating and editing PowerShell scripts.
+The environment is highly customizable for different usages and the module comes with some simple but usefull start-up functions.
+Search the [PowerShell Gallery](https://www.powershellgallery.com/) or the internet to add functionallity or override included functions.

-The module comes with some simple but usefull start-up functions.
-Search the [PowerShell Gallery](https://www.powershellgallery.com/) or the internet to add functionallity or override inclueded functions.
+A template folder is included to provide a set of files to jump start PowerShell programming.

 ### Features and content